harshithb3304/SSH_BruteForce_Threat_Detection/documentation/README.md

 - **High-Volume Attacks**: May require additional infrastructure scaling
 - **False Positives**: Legitimate users may trigger alerts under certain conditions

-## Critical Issue Resolution: Overfitting
+## Overfitting: Identification and Resolution

 ### ⚠️ Important: Overfitting Issue Identified and Resolved
 **Initial models showed 100% accuracy due to severe overfitting.** This has been comprehensively analyzed and fixed through: